 The CLK\SEL pin determines which input is used as the clock source for the system clock generator.
-For more details, see Section 4.5.1, Device and Peripheral Configurations at Device Reset.
-The crystal for the RTC oscillator is not required if CLKIN is used as the system reference clock; however, the RTC must still be powered.
+For more details, see Section 3.5.1, Device and Peripheral Configurations at Device Reset.
+The crystal for the RTC oscillator is not required if CLKIN is used as the system reference clock; however, the RTC must still be powered by an external power source.
+None of the on-chip LDOs can power CVDDRTC.
 The RTC registers starting at I/O address 1900h will not be accessible without an RTC clock.
 This includes the RTC Power Management Register which provides control to the on-chip LDOs and WAKEUP and RTC\CLKOUT pins.
-Section 6.4.1, Real-Time Clock (RTC) On-Chip Oscillator With External Crystal provides more details on using the RTC on-chip oscillator with an external crystal.
-Section 6.4.2, CLKIN Pin With LVCMOS-Compatible Clock Input provides details on using an external LVCMOS-compatible clock input fed into the CLKIN pin.
+Section 5.4.1, Real-Time Clock (RTC) On-Chip Oscillator With External Crystal provides more details on using the RTC on-chip oscillator with an external crystal.
+Section 5.4.2, CLKIN Pin With LVCMOS-Compatible Clock Input provides details on using an external LVCMOS-compatible clock input fed into the CLKIN pin.

 Additionally, the USB requires a reference clock generated using a dedicated on-chip oscillator with a 12-MHz external crystal connected to the USB\MXI and USB\MXO pins.
 The USB reference clock is not required if the USB peripheral is not being used.
-Section 6.4.3, USB On-Chip Oscillator With External Crystal provides details on using the USB on-chip oscillator with an external crystal.
+Section 5.4.3, USB On-Chip Oscillator With External Crystal provides details on using the USB on-chip oscillator with an external crystal.

-6.4.1 Real-Time Clock (RTC) On-Chip Oscillator With External Crystal
+5.4.1 Real-Time Clock (RTC) On-Chip Oscillator With External Crystal

-The on-chip oscillator requires an external 32.768-kHz crystal connected across the RTC\XI and RTC\XO pins, along with two load capacitors, as shown in Figure 6-4.
+The on-chip oscillator requires an external 32.768-kHz crystal connected across the RTC\XI and RTC\XO pins, along with two load capacitors, as shown in Figure 5-4.
 The external crystal load capacitors must be connected only to the RTC oscillator ground pin ( $V{SSRTC}$ ).
 Do not connect to board ground ( $V{SS}$ ).
 Position the $V{SS}$ lead on the board between RTC\XI and RTC\XO as a shield to reduce direct capacitance between RTC\XI and RTC\XO leads on the board.
-The $CV{DDRTC}$ pin can be connected to the same power supply as $CV{DD}$ , or may be connected to a different supply that meets the recommended operating conditions (see Section 5.2, Recommended Operating Conditions), if desired.
+The $CV{DDRTC}$ pin can be connected to the same power supply as $CV{DD}$ , or may be connected to a different supply that meets the recommended operating conditions (see Section 4.2, Recommended Operating Conditions), if desired.

-Figure 6-4.
+Figure 5-4.
 32.768-kHz RTC Oscillator

-The crystal should be in fundamental-mode function, and parallel resonant, with a maximum effective series resistance (ESR) specified in Table 6-1.
+The crystal should be in fundamental-mode function, and parallel resonant, with a maximum effective series resistance (ESR) specified in Table 5-1.
 The load capacitors, C1 and C2, are the total capacitance of the circuit board and components, excluding the IC and crystal.
 The load capacitors values are usually approximately twice the value of the crystal's load capacitance, CL, which is specified in the crystal manufacturer's datasheet and should be chosen such that the equation is satisfied.
-All discrete components used to implement the oscillator circuit should be placed as close as possible to the associated oscillator pins (RTC XI and RTC XO) and to the VSSRTC pin.
+All discrete components used to implement the oscillator circuit should be placed as close as possible to the associated oscillator pins (RTC\XI and RTC\XO) and to the VSSRTC pin.

-$$c_L = \frac{c_1c_2}{\left(c_1 + c_2\right)}$$
+$$\textbf{C}L = \frac{\textbf{C}1\textbf{C}2}{\left(\textbf{C}1 + \textbf{C}2\right)}$$

-Table 6-1.
+Table 5-1.
 Input Requirements for Crystal on the 32.768-kHz RTC Oscillator